pammacdotnet/TypstPaper/paper.typ

 == Abstraction and mutation
 Abstractions in Typst enables users to manage complexity by hiding irrelevant details through two primary mechanisms:
 / Functions: are defined using `let` syntax and support required positional arguments, optional named arguments with defaults, and _argument sinks_ for variadic inputs.
 A key convenience is the shorthand for passing content as the last argument using brackets (`[...]`).
-Functions implicitly join multiple content pieces and return them without requiring an explicit `return` statement, streamlining common use cases like document formatting.
-However, the section notes (?) that functions in Typst lack explicit return types or visibility modifiers, which could aid in abstraction.
+Functions implicitly join multiple content pieces and return them without requiring an explicit `return` statement.
 #set raw(lang: "typ")
 / Modules: simplify design.
 They can be imported (`#import`) for later use or included (`#include`) for immediate inlining of their content.
-Typst highlights implicit data copying to prevent side effects, enabling a trade-off between predictability and performance.

 == Value semantics and coercion
 Typst employs _value semantics_, meaning values are treated as if they are copied whenever they are passed or modified.
 This approach prevents unintended side effects and simplifies reasoning about code.
 For instance, modifying a dictionary inside a function or during iteration does not affect the original structure because the function or loop receives a copy.
 This avoids common pitfalls such as cyclic data structures, iterator invalidation, and unintended global mutations.
 As a result, code becomes easier to test and debug, and features like multi-threading are safer and simpler to implement.
 In Typst, even function arguments and global variables behave as immutable within the scope of a function, reinforcing this isolation.

-Although value semantics suggest potential performance costs due to frequent copying, Typst mitigates this with copy-on-write (COW) --- data is only duplicated when it's modified and shared across references.
+Although value semantics suggest potential performance costs due to frequent copying, Typst mitigates this with a _copy-on-write_ strategy, i.e., data is only duplicated when it is modified and shared across references.
 This offers a practical balance between performance and clarity.
-Unlike some languages that explicitly distinguish between owned and shared data, Typst keeps its model implicit, which aligns well with its role as a typesetting tool.
-Users can focus on layout and content without needing to understand or manage complex memory models.
+Unlike some languages that explicitly distinguish between _owned_ and _shared_ data, Typst keeps its model implicit, which aligns well with its role as a typesetting tool.
+Users can focus on layout and content without needing to manage complex memory models.
 For example, mutating an array inside a function does not affect the original.

 // ```typ
 // #let modify(dict) = { dict.x = 100 }